Black Mountain College Museum + Arts Center: The Jargon Society

-Active Archive

-In 2017, BMCM+AC launched an initiative called Active Archive, a stream of programs that pairs the museum's collection with contemporary artists, curators, and cultural thinkers.
-Components of the initiative include an artist's residency program and commissions of new work.
-The first artist resident was interdisciplinary artist Martha McDonald, whose output as part of Active Archive included a curated exhibition and catalogue, as well as community programs such as a performance, conference presentation, and gallery talks.

 Publications

 The BMCM+AC has published numerous dossiers, exhibition catalogues and books about Black Mountain College, its teachers, and alumni.

 Journal of Black Mountain College Studies

-Black Mountain College Studies is an online peer-reviewed publication of the Black Mountain College Museum + Arts Center.
+The Journal of Black Mountain College Studies (JBMCS) is a multidisciplinary online publication of the Black Mountain College Museum + Arts Center.
 Submissions are accepted on a rolling basis.
+JBMCS has published 13 volumes from 2011 to 2023.